schombert/Fif/docs/safety_semantics.md

 	push_back(v, sptr_b);                                  // Now this line should compile because the lifetime of sptr_b
 	                                                       // is also greater than ∅
 														   // creates v⊣sptr_b, v⊣string_value

-}
+	~string(string_value);                                 // compilation fails here, because the call implicitly
+	                                                       // generates ⅀⩤string_value, which violates exclusivity
+														   // But let us assume that it didn't for the moment, and that
+														   // ~string doesn't mutably borrow from string_value (which it must
+														   // to change the liveness of its contents) }

 for(auto s : v) {                                          // because I don't want to write out iterator details again ...